Social Interoperability Workshop: Successfully engaging stakeholders across campus

 When things don’t work well, it’s often also about people and relationships.”

 Academic Dean, United States

-This concise two-hour virtual workshop will combine presentations and small group breakout discussions to:
+This concise 90-minute virtual workshop will feature a combination of presentations and small group breakout discussions to:

-- Explore the challenges of complex adaptive systems (and why cross-campus collaboration is so hard)
+- Explore the challenges of building relationships in a complex multi-stakeholder environment (and why cross-campus collaboration is so hard)

-- Identify strategies and tactics that can be applied to build stronger cross-campus relationships
+- Identify strategies and tactics that participants could use (or implement) to build stronger cross-campus relationships

 Who should attend?